-At times and without paying attention we can deplete to dangerously low levels especially when the change is gradual.
-Without clarity about how what we do serves others and ourselves, it is easy to get caught in working ever harder, risking drain or draining out, sowing seeds of dissatisfaction and in the end creating poor results.
-Lacking the discipline for adequate rest and recovery will only amplify this vicious cycle.
+At times and without paying attention we can deplete to dangerously low levels.
+This is especially sinister when the change is gradual.
+It is easy to get caught in working ever harder, risking drain or draining out, sowing seeds of dissatisfaction and in the end creating poor results.
+Without adequate rest and recovery a vicious cycle begins.

-I have been watching the BeJu (Bullet Journal) phenomena with some interest lately as the journaling method relates to my Grid productivity and wellbeing approach.
-Originally designed to aid notes-organisation by Caroll Ryder (who admits to having ADHD) this mindfulness-meets-organisation approach has actually caused burnout in some people.
+I have been watching the BeJu (Bullet Journal) phenomena with some interest as the journaling method relates to my Grid productivity and wellbeing approach.
+Originally designed to aid notes-organization by Caroll Ryder (who admits to having ADHD) this mindfulness-meets-organization approach has actually caused burnout in some people.

 3. Pleasing others and putting our own needs last

-Our minds focus on something they zero in on very much like a missle does on a target!
+Our minds focus on something and zero in on it a bit like a missile on a target!
 But, what if what we focus on turns out to be the wrong end goal?

-If we follow the example above, imagine you began to learn a method to help you stay calm, organised and motivated to get the most from your day.
-In fact, the BeJu mission is to help people become more mindful with how they spend their lives, time and energy.
+If we follow the example above, imagine you began to learn a method to help you stay calm, organized and motivated to get the most from your day.
+In fact, the BeJu mission is to help people become more mindful of how they spend their lives, time and energy.

-Yet if you happen to be a person who wants attention and you know you can get it from social media and quick stardom by “going viral”, the real purpose of the tool gets lost in favour of social media likes.
+Yet if you happen to be a person who wants attention and you know you can get it from social media and quick stardom by “going viral”, the real purpose of the tool gets lost in favor of social media likes.
 The more you chase external approval the more miserable you feel.
-You may even abandon what essentially is a great practice because it’s making you work way too hard for the wrong payoffs.
+You may even abandon a great practice because it’s making you work way too hard for the wrong rewards.

-In the video I watched, the presenter admitted that she prioritised her need to be seen and admired over actually doing what she needed to get done and enjoying living a happy life.
+In the video I watched, the presenter admitted that she prioritized her need to be seen and admired over actually doing what she needed to get done.
+A sure way to kill joy.
 I thought perhaps she should try the Grid and combine it with BeJu.